peiman/ckeletin-go/README.md

 1. **Rename the Module Path**

    - Update the `module` path in `go.mod` to your own project's path.
-   - Replace all occurrences of `github.com/peiman/ckeletin-go` with your module path.
+   - Replace all occurrences of `github.com/yourusername/ckeletin-go` with your module path.

 2. **Change the Program Name**

    - Update the `BINARY_NAME` variable in `Taskfile.yml`.
    - Modify the `ProgramName` constant in the configuration or main package.
+   - Use Go's `ldflags` in `Taskfile.yml` to inject the program name at build time.
    - The name change will propagate throughout the application.

 3. **Customize the `ping` Command**

    - Modify the `ping` command to suit your needs.
    - Use it as a template to add new commands.
+   - Ensure new commands manage their own configurations and defaults within their files.

 4. **Run the Application**